cjus/hydra-aws-docker-article/README.md

 # Deploying Node Microservices to AWS using Docker

-* Introduction to docker and building containers
-* Running containers on AWS
-* Building and working with a swarm cluster

----

-In this two part post we'll look at building and deploying microservices to Amazon's AWS using Docker.
-In this first part we'll focus on building a simple microservice and packaging it in a docker container.
+In this two-part series, we'll look at the building and deploying microservices to Amazon's AWS using Docker.
+In this first part, we'll focus on building a simple microservice and packaging it in a docker container.
 We'll also step through hosting the container on AWS.
-In part two, we'll build a cluster on AWS using Docker Swarm mode.
+In part two, we'll build a cluster on AWS using Docker Swarm mode, where we'll consider networking implications.

+Make no mistake, this is fairly involved stuff.
+I'm going to soften the blow in order to make this topic approachable by a wider audience.
+If you're a pro at docker and AWS then you can skim through this article and look forward to part two.

 Because doing such a thing is plagued with lots of complexity, we're going to use a microservices library called [Hydra](https://www.npmjs.com/package/hydra)  -  which will greatly simply the effort while offering considerable scalability benefits.
 Even if you choose not to use Hydra, the information in this post should help you get started with AWS and Docker.

 A quick recap if you're wondering what this Hydra thing is.
 Hydra is a NodeJS package which facilitates building distributed applications such as Microservices.
 Hydra offers features such as service discovery, distributed messaging, message load balancing, logging, presence, and health monitoring.
 As you can imagine, those features would benefit any service living on cloud infrastructure.

-If you'd like learn more, see two of my earlier posts here on RisingStack.
+If you'd like to learn more, see two of my earlier posts here on RisingStack.
 The first is [Building ExpressJS-based microservices using Hydra](https://community.risingstack.com/tutorial-building-expressjs-based-microservices-using-hydra/), and the second is [Building a Microservices Example Game with Distributed Messaging](https://community.risingstack.com/building-a-microservices-example-game-with-distributed-messaging/).
 A microservice game?
 Seriously?
 For the record, I do reject claims that I have too much time on my hands. 😃

 We'll begin by recapping docker containerization  - just in case you're new to this.
 Feel free to skim or skip over the next section, if you're already familiar with Docker.